All Episodes

 Because if you mess up, now you're in a perjury trap.

-Anyway, Michael Caputo, longtime friend and one time advisor to President Trump, has been through all of this himself.
+Anyway, Michael Caputo, longtime friend and one-time advisor to President Trump, has been through all of this himself.

-Upwards of 50 Trump associates, no longer under the cloud of investigation, but I guess that's not going to last very long.
+But I guess that's not going to last very long.

 Michael, how are you?